 Quilt patterns have one thing in common – the first thing after choosing your fabric will be cutting all the pieces.
 I’ll go over cutting, the need for accurate cuts, labeling, and sewing a scant one-fourth inch seam.
-The need for accuracy cutting and seaming cannot be stressed enough.
-It is not difficult if you are doing both in the manner I will show you.
-We all have spent time ripping seams, but the method I teach should keep ripping to a minimum.
+I will be stressing accuracy as I help you.
+It is not difficult if you are doing both in the way I will show you.
+The method I teach should keep seam ripping to a minimum.

 Locating Garment Patterns and Notions